 - James Madison’s Montpelier has added their own LOVEwork to the Historic Montpelier property.
 The “We the People” LOVE Works is installed and sharing their love since September 2019.

-- Canopy Adventure Park is a new ropes course located in Powhatan County that opened end of October 2019.
+- Canopy Adventure Park is a new ropes course located in Powhatan County.
 It has four courses ranging from easy to difficult, 10 ziplines and are already looking at expansion opportunities to include a lower-level course for younger groups.

 WHERE TO EAT & DRINK